Sustainable Transportation and Land Use

 Electric Vehicle Infrastructure

 Zero-emission vehicles (ZEVs) and charging stations are becoming increasingly common in the Bay Area.
-ZEVs include plug-in battery electric vehicles (PEVs) and hydrogen fuel cell electric vehicles (FCEVs).
+ZEVs include plug-in battery electric vehicles (EVs) and hydrogen fuel cell electric vehicles (FCEVs).

-The map lists the electric vehicles charging stations installed throughout the City.
+The figures below display the electric vehicles charging stations installed throughout the City and the years of installation.

 Existing and Proposed Bikeways

-1 = Class I Multi-Use Trail: An off-street path or trail separate from the roadway and used by pedestrians, bicyclists, and other mobility devices.
+Class I: An off-street path or trail separate from the roadway and used by pedestrians, bicyclists, and other mobility devices.
 Vehicles prohibited.
 Example: Richmond Greenway, Marina Bay Trail

-2 = Class II bike lane: Bike lane where bicycles are separated from cars by a stripe.
+Class II: Bike lane where bicycles are separated from cars by a stripe.
 Example: Barrett Ave.

-3 = Class III route (sharrow): Bicycles and vehicles share the lane.
+Class III: Bicycles and vehicles share the lane.
 The “sharrow” pavement marking signifies where bicyclists should be in the roadway and lets vehicles know they must share the road with bicycles.
-Example: Amador St.
+Example: Amador St., Nevin Ave.

 Existing Bikeways Mileage